-CoolSculpting treatment sessions typically last between 35-45 minutes, while Kybella treatment sessions usually take less than 30 minutes.
+CoolSculpting treatments at our clinic in Fargo typically last between 35-45 minutes, while Kybella treatment sessions usually take less than 30 minutes.
 CoolSculpting typically requires multiple treatment sessions spaced several weeks apart to achieve optimal results, whereas Kybella may require multiple injections during a single treatment session.

 When it comes to cost, CoolSculpting can be more expensive than Kybella, as it usually requires multiple sessions for optimal results.
 The cost of CoolSculpting can vary depending on the area being treated, the number of sessions needed, and the location of the clinic, but it typically ranges from $2,000 to $4,000.

 On the other hand, Kybella is usually priced per vial, and the number of vials needed varies depending on the patient's individual needs.
 Kybella typically costs around $600 per vial.
 It's important to note that multiple treatments may be necessary to achieve the desired results, which can make the cost of Kybella add up over time.

 Both CoolSculpting and Kybella take time to show results, and patients need to be patient and consistent with their treatment to achieve their desired outcome.